a-shestakov/a-shestakov.github.io/index.md

 ![](studio-screen.png)
 ![](little-studios.png)

-This product consists of 27 layers.
+This “design view” consists of 27 layers.
 It even supports varying shadow intensity that depends on item color.
-In total, this editor requires *about 1000 image files, all of them generated from a 2GB PSB source*.
+In total, it requires *about 1000 image files, all of them generated from a 2GB PSB source*.
 I wrote a suite of **Photoshop scripts** that created images for the main view, the previews and the opacity masks.

 ![](editor.png  "Editor")